-When the chicken has cooked through, add the vinegar.
-Allow to cool completely before moving to the next step.
+- When the chicken has cooked through, add the vinegar.
+Allow it to cool completely before moving to the next step.

-Cool and invert to a large serving platter.
+- Cool and invert onto a large serving platter.
 Garnish with powdered sugar, ground pistachio, and rose powder.
-Make a graphic pattern by using a sheet of paper, or sprinkle all three together for a more free-form look.
+Make a graphic pattern by using a sheet of paper or sprinkle all three together for a more free-form look.